rwright403/king_hybrid/README.md

+##Note: mostly broken code! do not use right now lol

 ### Rocket Engine Simulation 🚀

 This program was designed to be a framework for a user to combine and use different models to simulate a rocket engine.